HeliosLang/compiler/README.md

 # Plutus-Light

-Plutus-Light is Domain Specific Language that compiles to Plutus-Core (i.e. Cardano on-chain validator scripts).
+Plutus-Light is a Domain Specific Language that compiles to Plutus-Core (i.e. Cardano on-chain validator scripts).

 This repository contains a reference compiler for Plutus-Light, written in javascript.

-The Plutus-Light library also contains a function to deserialize existing Plutus-Core script.
+The Plutus-Light library also contains a function to deserialize existing Plutus-Core script (see second example below).

 ## Examples